oblinger/HookAnchorApp/Life/Diary/Jnl Strategic.md

 -- EQUIV TECH TO GOOGLE - I want to work heads down on some technical mission.
 Likely I could do this better inside a tech company like Google.
 I likely could jump between different ML tasks providing value to them, maybe in a way that would at least rival the diversity I would find at Visio.

--- WATER UNDER BRIDGE - Well partly because it is now water under the bridge, I likely cannot pull out a good working relationship given that things have progressed timewise so far.
+-- WATER UNDER BRIDGE - Well partly because it is now water under the bridge, I likely cannot pull out a good working relationship given that things have progressed timewise so far.BACK d

-### 2021-04-11 - NFT transfer - Atilla discussion
+### j2021-04-11 - NFT transfer - Atilla discussion
 Atilla,
 Please treat this idea with care... since it could have value.
 Not sure why I kept thinking about this, but I think I have an approach where NFTs from multiple chains could be merged into a new NFT univers on some different chain: